Running with Iron Deficiency Anaemia: Conquering a Half Marathon

 Prevention and Management when running those longer distances.

-To minimize the risk of foot strike hemolysis, especially for female runners, the following measures can be helpful:
+To minimize the risk of foot strike hemolysis, especially for female runners, the following measures can be supportive:

 Training and Technique